 The "undercover" team was launched under the name Batman and the Outsiders, running for 14 issues from December 2007 to February 2009.
 Following Batman's disappearance, it changed title to The Outsiders, running for another 25 issues from April 2009 to June 2011, coming to an end with Flashpoint.

 In 2018, DC announced a new Batman and the Outsiders series, featuring Batman, Black Lightning, Katana, Orphan (Cassandra Cain) and the Signal (Bat-ally Duke Thomas).

 A teenage version of The Outsiders (initially featuring only Black Lightning, Metamorpho and Katana) appeared in a few episodes of the cartoon version of The Brave and the Bold.
 A later episode added Geo-Force and Halo to the roster and showed Black Lightning and Katana in their traditional costumes.
 The Outsiders are also formed in the final episode of Beware the Batman, consisting of Batman, Katana, Alfred, Oracle, Metamorpho, and Man-Bat.
-Also, Katana appears in the recent Suicide Squad.
+Katana appears in Suicide Squad (2016).
 A take on The Outsiders will appear in Season 3 of Young Justice, the team being created and lead by Beast Boy and comprised of Wonder Girl (Cassandra Sandsmark), Blue Beetle (Jaime Reyes), Kid Flash II (Bart Allen), Static, and Geo-Force.
 The end of the season sees Geo-Force leaving and being replaced with Forager, Superboy (Conner Kent) and Terra.